thedivtagguy/teaching/src/content/web2025/day-2-html-css-and-you.md

 - VS Code: Our IDE of choice.
 We fired up a local server to help us preview our work.

-- Git basics: We learned `git add`, `git commit`, and `git push`.

-- GitHub integration: How to push our code to the cloud, to our "remote" repository.
+- GitHub: How to fork repositories and download them as zip files to get started with existing projects.

 - And finally, how to deploy this into the ocean with Netlify for everyone to see.